-ASK NO QUESTIONS 3
+Jason Loftus and Eric Pedicelli's ASK NO QUESTIONS

 ASK NO QUESTIONS

-The doc starts out simply: the only footage from American cameras ever to record the event (at a distance) and the arrest of the journalist who shot it calls to mind several other documentaries about Chinese detainment and propaganda efforts.
 The notion that China censors it’s news is certainly not new to the global population nor to the documentary space at large.
 This documentary, however, does a fantastic job of microscoping in on one event partially forgotten by the global media, to examine the apparatus in place.
 Thankfully the documentary does not lack in sources and the broad range of perspectives brought in to cover the theories explained herein help balance some of the passive subjectivity injected overall.

-Loftus and Pedicelli begin by explaining Loftus’ own relationship with Falun Gong: a spiritual movement that surface in the late 90’s combining meditation with a moral philosophy centered on truthfulness, compassion, and forbearance (read: tolerance.)
 He even goes so far as to show footage of his own demonstration in Tiananmen square denouncing the villainous portrayal of the group in Chinese media.
 While this footage demonstrates Loftus’ personal relationship to the subject, it also helps explain the origins of this doc before quickly falling away.
 The story being told encompasses much more than his personal questions.

 Chen Ruichang (ASK NO QUESTIONS)